Intelligent-Machines-and-Materials-Lab/MuJoCoBlueberryModeling/progress.md

 ## Running Log

+7/17/25

+Assuming we're going to move forward with a **position-controlled probe**.

+The next steps are going to be to implement a branch that has more than one joint.
+Just to brainstorm some next steps here:
+- implement a branch with 2 joints with 0 deg resting positions, make sure nothing breaks.
+- implement a branch with 3 joints with 0 deg resting positions by making that generalizable to n joints. make sure nothing breaks.
+- just to check, change n=4. make sure nothing breaks.
+- make it so that the stiffness of different joints can be changed outside the xml scripts.
+- implement a branch with 3 joints where at least one joint is NOT 0 degrees.
+- figure out how to initiate the probe so that '0' degrees is touching the branch.

+7/16/25

+The force-only simulations seem to be underestimating the amount of force required to push the canes.
+However, the velocity simulation and the position simulation produce equally bad results.
+They predict about 12N of force required over the 0.045rad displacement, whereas it should be around 17.7N, which is about a 32% error.
+(Cindy was not at all surprised when I brought this up at the Ag meeting.)

+7/15/25

+Re-removed the probe from the simulation in single_inv_pend_extForce.ipynb.

+Skimming the documentation, there is something called a force sensor: [sensor/force](https://mujoco.readthedocs.io/en/stable/XMLreference.html#sensor-force)

+7/10-7/14

+Migraine problems :(

+7/9/25

+Took out the probe so the branch was directly being pushed on by a force, but then it crashed my computer and all my progress was lost -_-

 7/8/25

 Implemented a position controlled actuator instead of a velocity controlled actuator.
 Had to tune a little feedforward + PID controller for it.